2bndy5/CirquePinnacle/docs/API/python.rst

 Exposed I2C implementation
 --------------------------

-Since multiple buses are supported by this library, the underlying class ``TwoWire`` is exposed that implements the I2C protocol similar to `the Arduino API
+Since multiple buses are supported by this library, the underlying class `~cirque_pinnacle_arduino_wrappers::TwoWire` is exposed that implements the I2C protocol similar to `the Arduino API
 <https://www.arduino.cc/reference/en/language/functions/communication/wire/>`_.
 Typical
 applications shouldn't need to use this as most Linux-based SoC boards only have 1 I2C bus exposed